 The Network is hosted by the African Climate and Development Initiative (ACDI), at the University of Cape Town, based in Cape Town, South Africa.
 The secretariat is guided by a Steering Committee which is elected annually at the annual general meetings.

-Membership is open to all who subscribe to the values of the network and work in the field of climate change adaptation.
+Membership is open to all who work in the field of climate change adaptation and subscribe to the values of the network, as seen in the Adaptation Network Constitution below.

 The Adaptation Network’s Vision is: A resilient Africa for all!